 Senior Adults Decluttering and Downsizing

-Are your cupboards so full you can’t fit anything else in them?
-Is it life threatening or scarey to open cupboards?
+Are your cupboards so full it is life threatening or even scary to open them?

-Are you surprised by how much there is and wonder where all the stuff came from?
+Are you surprised by how much you have and wonder where all the stuff came from?

 Do you find it hard to let stuff go?

 Do you keep adding more furniture to put more stuff in?